 The festival usually takes place in early October every year.
-This year it will occur from October 4th-8th.
-If you attend you can expect to witness a unique and important part of Idaho history!
+In 2021, the festival's dates are October 6-10.
+If you attend, you can expect to witness a unique and important part of Idaho history!

 For more information concerning the festival, you can visit their website